girardi69/AWS_BigData/Firehose_to_S3.md

 ## Set up consumer app:
 -	sudo pip install boto3
--	Create the new file and give it the name credentials:
+-	Create the new file and give it the name credentials
 ~/.aws/credentials:
 ```
 [default]
 aws_access_key_id = YOUR_ACCESS_KEY
 aws_secret_access_key = YOUR_SECRET_KEY
 ```
--	Create the new file and give it the name config:
+-	Create the new file and give it the name config
 ~/.aws/config:
 ```
 [default]